A humanity under attack

 This is where the story gets dirty.

 Still working for the Times and Reuters, though now freelance, broadcasting to Mozambique’s population with listener access programmes and the occasional report to the BBC, the Times decided to dub my cousin ‘Lord Haw-Haw’ of Africa.
-Naturally, my cousin was stunned and insulted.
+Naturally, he was stunned, shocked and insulted.
 British newspapers were playing a double game.

-For those short on second world war history Lord Haw-Haw was the nickname given to one particular journalist, William Joyce, who broadcast propaganda from Hitler’s “Germany Calling” radio station.
+For those short on second world war history Lord Haw-Haw was the nickname given to one particular journalist, William Joyce, who broadcast Hitler and Goebbels propaganda from their “Germany Calling” in the Reichssender Hamburg radio station, Bremen

 The vilification of my cousin’s reputation went on unabated.
 The Daily Mail joined the fray.
 There was a derogatory story almost every day.
-Remember, this was the newspaper that had trained him, and knew him to be an excellent journalist.
+Remember, this was the newspaper that had trained him, and knew him to be an excellent, assiduously honest journalist.

 The next day his mother opened the newspapers to find the front pages emblazoned with the headline: “Lord Haw-Haw a Communist!”
 The BBC followed suit, never questioning a single allegation or assertion.